Mission

 Our students reflect our communities.
 Seventy percent of the students we work with are low-income, and more than half will be first-generation college students.
 Our students also demonstrate advantages.
 One hundred percent of our participants graduate from high school and go on to college or a career path.
 Their persistence and college graduation rates are far ahead of the norm.

 We work with young people, generally from the beginning of middle school through high school, college, and beyond.
-We also work with adults in our Grow Appalachia program and our AmeriCorps programs and partnerships.
+We also work with adults in our Grow Appalachia program and our AmeriCorps programs.

 We believe in the transformative power of single-sex education and spaces for girls, and High Rocks is and always will be a powerful center for women and girls.
 In addition, as we grew with our girls we also started working with the boys who were drawn to High Rocks and hungry for the opportunities and challenges we had to offer.
 Now, we work with young women and men emerging as leaders in schools and communities.
 Our target focus ages are 12-29, but we also work with older adults and younger children.